kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 ### Autoscaling Node Pools

 We are supporting autoscaling node pools by deploying the [k8s cluster autoscaler (CA)](https://github.com/kubernetes/autoscaler).
-By default this feature is disabled.
+By default, this feature is disabled.
 You can control the feature via adding a pool description to the following variable in `kube.tf` (by default this array is empty):

 ```terraform
 autoscaler_nodepools = [